BrianHicks/tree-grepper/README.md

 ## Supported Languages

-You can find all the languages by running `tree-grepper --languages`:
+You can find all the languages in your installed version of `tree-grepper` by running `tree-grepper --languages`.
+The output is the literal language strings you can use in queries or `--show-tree`.
+For example, here's the list for the current version of `tree-grepper`:

 ```console
 $ tree-grepper --languages